September 11, 2025

 Those comments on the original post have since been deleted.
 What remains is an image Knipp shared of a Charlie Kirk quote in response to another poster.

-Since then, all members of the Muncie City Council and the mayor’s office have issued statements calling for Knipp’s resignation or removal from the commission.
+Members of the Muncie City Council and the mayor’s office issued statements calling for Knipp’s resignation or removal from the commission.

 Democrat council members say “no one in a position of leadership should cheer for or inflame violence.”
 Republicans call his words unacceptable and dangerous and say that words have consequences.
 The Muncie mayor’s office says Knipp’s comments “run counter to the mission of the Human Rights Commission as well as the values of our city.”